Impulsible/Sleep-Outside/README.md

 - `npm run start` starts up a local server and updates on any JS or CSS/SCSS
 - `npm run build` to build final files when you are ready to turn in.

-sunny-haupia-4cb0ae.netlify.app : The live link to the project

 ---
 _BYU-Pathway Worldwide improves lives through access to spiritually based, online affordable higher education.
 Its mission is to develop disciples of Jesus Christ who are leaders in their homes, the Church, and their communities._

+-- This is the link to the Netlify account: https://sunny-haupia-4cb0ae.netlify.app/: The live link to the project